During the trademark registration process, the Trademark Registrar raises objections on

 The first interview, if required, will be attended by the lawyers

-A trademark is a logo, symbol, tagline, or a combination of both that represents a brand’s identity.
+A trademark is a logo, symbol, tagline, or a combination of these that represents a brand’s identity.
 Oftentimes, during the trademark registration process, the Trademark Registrar raises objections on the intended trademark if it violates rules and laws of trademark registration.
-It could be due to several reasons like similarity with an existing trademark; offensive to a particular religion; absence of a distinct design; etc. In the event of a trademark objection, a comprehensive reply needs to be filed within a month, from the date of issuance of the objection.
+It could be due to several reasons like similarity with an existing trademark, offensive to a particular religion, absence of a distinct design, etc. In the event of a trademark objection, a comprehensive reply needs to be filed within a month, from the date of issuance of the objection.

 The Trademark Examiner scrutinizes the trademark application to make sure the application isn’t in conflict with any trademark rules.
 A trademark application can face objection for any of the following reasons: